IO-Design-Team/oauth_flutter/README.md

-A secure OAuth2 solution for Flutter apps.
+A complete OAuth2 solution for Flutter apps.
 Handles auth, token storage, and token refresh.

 ## Features